Rhonda McDonda

 I guess Tom Hanks knew.
 No, I'm not saying you're lying.

-No, Colin Hanks talked about how Tom Hanks was the only person to ask for the questions in advance.
+no Colin Hanks talked about how Tom Hanks was the only person to ask for the questions in advance.

-Like sometimes on the spot in a situation like that, you might not remember something that's important and would help tell a better story.
+Like sometimes on the spot in a situation like that, you might not remember something that's and would help tell a better story.

-Tom Hanks.
-Do you ever play pranks on set?
+do you ever play pranks on set?
 Why are you so mean to me when I was a child?
 You want to make sure those are filtered out.

-Because Colin Hanks did all of them, but somehow Ryan Reynolds was the only one who could get Bill Murray or something like that.
-It was interesting.
+And then also Ryan Reynolds was saying the three interviews that he had to do, I guess, because Colin Hanks did all of them, but somehow Ryan Reynolds was the only one who could get Bill Murray or something like that.

 Is he going to do it or is he not?
 And